Simone Biles qualifies for a third Olympics after dominating US Olympic Gymnastics Trials - KESQ

 On her final rotation of the night, Biles dazzled on the floor routine, which led to a standing ovation from the spectators at Target Center including from her husband Jonathan Owens, an NFL player for the Chicago Bears.
 She scored a 14.725 to solidify her win in the competition.

-The 27-year-old Biles, who became the most decorated gymnast ever at last year’s world championships, clinched an automatic spot on the team after placing first.
+The 27-year-old Biles clinched an automatic spot on the team after placing first.

 At the Tokyo Games in 2021, Biles experienced a phenomenon known as “the twisties” – a mental block causing gymnasts to lose track of their body positions – and subsequently withdrew from several events.